1996 EA Generali Open – Singles

 Albert Costa was the defending champion but did not compete that year.

-Alberto Berasategui won in the final 6–2, 6–4, 6–4 against Àlex Corretja.
+Fifth-seeded Alberto Berasategui won in the final 6–2, 6–4, 6–4 against Àlex Corretja.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye to the second round.